Navid200/xDrip/docs/Nightscout/FullDisk.md

 If you cannot connect to the virtual machine using SSH because the disk is full, even after increasing the disk size to 30GB, you may still not be able to connect.
 This is because Ubuntu needs to adjust the filesystem to use the added disk space.
 But, if Ubuntu cannot start, it will not be able to do that.

-We are going to use another instance to remedy this to fix the problem.
+We are going to create another (recovery) instance to use temporarily to fix this problem.
+There may be a cost involved.
+I will use what's needed to minimize cost.
+Hopefully, it will be free.

+1- Create a new instance.
+Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
+You can leave it at 10GB for the recovery machine.